harimac/jsgrid/README.md

 **order** is the sorting order.
 Accepts the following values: "asc"|"desc"

-<span style="color:red"">**field2** is the 2nd field to sort by in case of 1st field values are same.
+**field2** is the 2nd field to sort by in case of 1st field values are same.
 It could be zero-based field index or field name or field reference

-<span style="color:red"">**order2** is the 2nd sorting order.
+**order2** is the 2nd sorting order.
 Accepts the following values: "asc"|"desc"

 If `order` is not specified, then data is sorted in the reversed to current order, when grid is already sorted by the same field.
 Or `"asc"` for sorting by another field.